 Note

 The original 2022 paper and earlier versions of the library used log(m/∑itft,i) where m is the number of classes.
-If you see that formula in older references, it is the same idea but without the smoothing that the current library applies.
+Older references citing that formula describe the same idea, just without the smoothing that the current library applies.

 BERTopic also supports a BM25-weighted variant via bm25_weighting=True in ClassTfidfTransformer, which can help when class sizes are very uneven.
 A separate reduce_frequent_words=True option applies sub-linear TF scaling (sqrt(tf) instead of tf), which dampens the effect of corpus-generic high-frequency terms.